-SAGE Citizen Project to Bridge Divides
+SAGE Citizen Project to Bring People Together Across Differences

-Examples of educational offerings
+Examples of Educational Events

-What are our shared values?
+- What are our shared values?
 How can we listen to understand?

 There’s plenty in the news about what divides us, but let’s talk about what unites us.
 Turns out, that despite the rancor in the news and on social media, many of us share common values that unite us in service of a greater good.
 In this conversation, we discuss common values as a foundation for working across divides.
 We also practice listening to each other so we can better understand our concerns and how each of us can make a difference.